Eggapegawsus/Eggapegawsus-endless-sky-plugins/plugins/poot-senza-solaria/README.md

-## **NOTE: Donations can ONLY BE MADE AT SENZA SOLARIA, IN RUTILICUS**.
+### **NOTE: Donations can ONLY BE MADE AT SENZA SOLARIA, IN RUTILICUS**.
 Outfits that have been donated can still be purchased at any of the Solaria stations, however.

-All outfits and ships as of 1.16.0 are supported, with included templates for plugin support in both outfits and ships.
+All outfits and ships as of 1.16.0 are supported.
+If you would like to add support for a plugin, or update Senza Solaria to the newest version of the game, be sure to use the [Senza Solaria Generator script](https://github.com/Eggapegawsus/Eggaegpawsus-endless-sky-plugins/tree/main/tools/scripts/senza-solaria-generator)